-A dry powder (or powder) fire extinguisher is multi-purpose and can be used on Class A, B and C fires.
-That’s why they’re also known as ABC extinguishers.
-A powder fire extinguisher is ideally placed in garage forecourts, commercial boiler rooms and large workshops.
-In this helpful guide, we take a look at how a powder fire extinguisher works and detail all the need-to-know information about this versatile piece of fire safety equipment.
+A dry powder (or powder) fire extinguisher is multi-purpose and can be used on Class A, B and C fires, which is why they’re also known as ABC fire extinguishers.
+You may sometimes hear of them referred to as dry chemical fire extinguishers.
+Ideally placed in garage forecourts, commercial boiler rooms and large workshops, a powder fire extinguisher is a versatile piece of fire safety equipment.

 If you’re in the trade and want to learn more about how to become a CheckFire customer, visit our dedicated Trade Customer page for more information.